 Which Game Company Buried Over 5 Million Games In The Desert?

-A long standing 1980s urban legend states that Atari drove millions of games out to a remote location in New Mexico and offloaded them in the desert to be forgotten beneath the sands.
-While a bit hyperbolic in the retelling, the urban legend is solidly based on the truth.
+A long-standing 1980s urban legend states that Atari hauled millions of games out to a remote location in New Mexico and offloaded them in the desert to be forgotten beneath the sands.
+While a bit hyperbolic in the retelling, the urban legend is solidly based on truth.

 In the early 1980s, Atari was on the ropes.
-Once the king of the console castle, the company’s earnings were down, it’s new console—the Atari 5200—was a commercial failure, and a series of dubious releases left them with returns of unsold cartridges numbering in the millions.
-One of their worst lineup choices was releasing a poorly implemented title based on the popular movie E.T.
-The game was so poorly received that over three million unsold cartridges were returned to Atari.
+Once the king of the console castle, the company’s earnings were down, its new console—the Atari 5200—was a commercial failure, and a series of dubious releases left them with returns of unsold cartridges numbering in the hundreds of thousands.
+One of their worst lineup choices was releasing a poorly implemented title based on the popular movie E.T. the Extra-Terrestrial.
+The game was so poorly received that tens of thousands of cartridges were returned to Atari.

 Rather than lose money storing the panned title (and its other failed siblings), they contracted their disposal out to a small landfill in Alamogordo, New Mexico.
 Why that particular landfill?
 It was remote, the landfill didn’t allow scavenging, and the new trash was crushed and buried every night.